T+ Testosterone Booster

 While this chart doesn’t show average free testosterone levels, I like the fact that it shows the T levels of men in the bottom five and ten percentiles as well as the T levels of the men in the top 95%.
 You can see how you compare to men with the lowest and highest T levels.

-My testosterone level after 90 days of good living (778 ng/dl), was above average for my age group (Bully!).
+My testosterone level after 90 days of good living (778 ng/dl), was above average for my age group.

 As far as normal percentages of free testosterone go, ~2-3% is considered normal.
 If you’re significantly below that percentage range, you’ll likely experience symptoms of low T even if your total T is average or above average.

 Every man is different, so their level of optimal testosterone will be different, too.
-For some men, a testosterone level of 600 ng/dl will make them feel great, while other men need to be around 800 ng/dl in order to experience the benefits of optimal T.
+For some men, a testosterone level of 600 ng/dl will make them feel great, while other men need to be around 400 ng/dl in order to experience the benefits of T.

 Clinical research still hasn’t determined a hard threshold level for when symptoms of low T begin appearing.
-Some recent research suggests that symptoms of low T might begin appearing in men when their total testosterone level dips below 320 ng/dl.
-According to anecdotal evidence from the owner of Peak Testosterone, many men start noticing low T symptoms when their total testosterone dips into the 400s.
-Of course, it’s anecdotal, so take it for what it’s worth, but it’s probably a good idea to stay above 500 ng/dl if you don’t want to experience symptoms of low T.
+Some recent research suggests that symptoms of low T might begin appearing in men when their total testosterone level dips below 320 ng/dl

 So that’s a good rule of thumb for the lower threshold.
+If you’re above 320 ng/dl you’re probably fine.
+Not great.
+But fine.
 And from there you can shoot for levels that are in the higher range for your age group.

 But it’s important to note that optimal testosterone doesn’t necessarily mean you need super-high levels.
 Past a certain level, testosterone can actually cause a bunch of not-so-good side effects, like sleep apnea and overly thick blood.
 You typically only have to worry about too much testosterone if you’re using testosterone replacement therapy.
 Barring some physiological defect, too much T usually isn’t a problem found in men increasing their testosterone naturally through changes in lifestyle and diet.